zerocore-ai/did-wk/README.md

      - Add the new key to `verificationMethod`.
      - Optionally, mark the old key as superseded or remove it (depending on revocation policy).
      - Create a new signature in the `proof` section.
-  3. Upload the modified DID document (if a URL segment is present).
+  3. Upload the modified DID document (if a locator component is present).

 ### 4.2.
 Key Revocation